Learn How To Stop Buying Stuff

 Wikipedia

-Create a wardrobe of high-quality items that mix and match well to give the illusion of a more extensive wardrobe.
+Create a wardrobe of high-quality items that mix and match well together to give the illusion of a larger wardrobe.

 This wardrobe should last years and help you to avoid shopping for unnecessary clothing or feeling the need to keep up with fashion trends.

-Pants, shirts, jackets, skirts, dresses, and the like can create a wardrobe that mixes and matches so well together to create a huge wardrobe.
+Pants, shirts, jackets, skirts, dresses, and the like can create a wardrobe that mixes and matches so well together to create a cohesive and extensive wardrobe.

-Save time by getting dressed faster in the morning without thinking about what to wear.
+Save time by getting dressed faster in the morning without worrying about what to wear.

 Just mix and match.